jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Best-Practices/Anti-leech.md

 If the origin server is http://jd.com/, the hotlinking is http://jd-steal.com/

-1. Set Referer White List and allow referer to be blank to realize the Anti-leech function
+1.Set Referer White List and allow referer to be blank to realize the Anti-leech function

 ![白名单](../../../../image/Object-Storage-Service/OSS-077.jpg)